iamhasanimam/DevOps-Fundamentals/Nginx/README.md

 it should be up and running and we can see it with curl http://127.0.0.1:3000

-No we can implement reverse proxy usinhg proxy pass
+Now we can implement reverse proxy using proxy pass

 To do so we need to update the default file at location /etc/nginx/sites-avaiable/default